 10. Organize around value – gile is focused on delivering value.
 Such an approach changes the orientation of any organization.
 In fact, this is the core factor for a successful Agile organization.

-Typical benefits of using SAFe
+Typical benefits of using SAFe for enterprises

 According to Scaled Agile, using SAFe results in productivity increased by 20 to 50 percent.
 But what’s the volume without quality?
 SAFe increases quality by defect reduction in the range of 25-75%.
 However, does it mean the development takes longer?
 Not at all.
 Time to market shortens by 30-75%.
 Last but not least, you can expect measurable increases in employee engagement and job satisfaction.

-How it works in practice?
+How Scaled Agile Framework for Enterprises works in practice?

 To connect Agile and corporate needs, SAFe incorporates planning on several levels: Agile Teams, Programmes (Team of Agile Teams), Value Streams, and the Portfolio.